OSCNWeb/oscn-news/_posts/carousel/2018-03-15-supreme-court-oral-arguments.md

 Due to previous inclement weather, oral argument before the Court is rescheduled for **2:00 pm, March 19, 2018** in the Supreme Court Courtroom, State Capitol.

-The oral arguments will be live streamed on the OSCN website.
+The live stream can be viewed on [YouTube](https://youtu.be/UyHU3LpzZPU).